GASPing4ER/rpo_spletna_trgovina/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-## Overview
-The **Shop Project** is a modern e-commerce platform designed to provide a seamless shopping experience for both customers and administrators.
-This project leverages cutting-edge technologies to deliver a fast, scalable, and user-friendly system.

 ## Features
 ### Customer-Facing Features